smish.dev

 Many Inputs, Few Outputs

-Here is another graph, except this one feature a vector-valued input, vector-valued intermediates and a scalar-valued output.
+Here is another graph, except this one has a vector-valued input, vector-valued intermediates and a scalar-valued output.

 function_composition_many_inputs